 by Jacob Bushmaker, traveler and climber, author of the Tonsai Climbing – The Ridiculously Excellent Guide

-Tonsai and Railay - good to know
+Tonsai and Railay, Thailand - Good to Know

 Most routes are overhanging on pocketed limestone with many stalactites.
 It is possible to find some slab climbing